-No, you do not need an account to search our open positions on the main Career Opportunities page.
+No, you do not need an account to search our open positions on the main Job Openings page.
 It is only necessary to create an account if you wish to apply for a position.

 No, the My Account login is for Idaho Power customers to manage their monthly power bill.
 This appears on most pages of our website for our customers’ convenience, but there is no interaction between this login and the Career Opportunities website, as you do not need to be an Idaho Power customer to apply for a position with the company.